Updated: Feb 28

 11.)
 Choose Your Countries

-Most digital distros do worldwide distribution, but there might be a case you have a local deal in which you might choose to NOT distribute to certain countries that will be handled by the local label you signed with.
-So, make sure you exclude those territories to keep that relationship in good shape and not step on your distributors toes.
+Most digital distros do worldwide distribution, but there might be a case you have a local record deal in which you might choose to NOT distribute to certain countries that will be handled by the local label you signed with.
+So, make sure you exclude those territories to keep that relationship in good shape and not step on your distributor's toes.

 12.)
 ISRC Codes

-An ISRC is the identifier used for a song that includes the country, label, year and song id.
+An ISRC is an identifier used for a song that includes the country, label, year and song id.
 You might have to provide these yourself if you’re running an indie label ( in which case you need to get a label code) and will need to enter them at some point on the upload form, or if you don’t - these days most digital music distribution services (like Distrokid) will assign them to you.

-If you have covered all of these points of the album release checklist, congratulations - you're in good shape to begin the digital release process, and need to think about the other stage - promo which luckily enough is the very next article !
+If you have covered all of these points of the album release checklist, congratulations - you're in good shape to begin the digital release process, and need to think about the other stage - promo which luckily enough is the very next article!
 I hope this was useful and if you have any questions, or need a mixing engineer please feel free to reach out.

 There's also a whole indie release PLAN on the homepage if you really want to go for it!